Shayan-Mazahir/Java-Learning/README.md

  I will try my best to give credit where needed, if I forget to give any credit please open an issue or DM me on Discord: mr.raza or open an issue

 Thanks for choosing my repo!

+_side note for my self: to run the code, run java <pkg name> on console on the mother/root directory_